Richard Golian

 Why is sleep quality so important for professionals?

-Research shows that workers sleeping less than seven hours are over eight times more likely to experience burnout.
-Sleep deprivation reduces creativity, makes it harder to stay focused on important projects, and doubles the risk of workplace accidents.
+One study of healthcare workers found that those sleeping less than seven hours were roughly eight times more likely to report burnout.
+Sleep deprivation reduces creativity, makes it harder to stay focused on important projects, and substantially raises the risk of workplace accidents (some studies find roughly double).
 In the article, healthy sleep is identified as one of the foundational practices that needs to become a priority, not a luxury to be sacrificed for productivity.

 What does it mean to listen to your body's signals?